 KYCOM requires criminal background checks for all students prior to matriculating to KYCOM and prior to the beginning of third year clinical rotations.
 Students will be responsible for the expenses involved with this evaluation.
-The mechanism for evaluation will be determined by the Associate Deans for Student Affairs and Clinical Affairs.
+The mechanism for evaluation will be determined by the Assistant Dean of Student Affairs for Graduate and Health Professions and/or the Associate Dean for Clinical Affairs.
 Infractions may be referred to the Promotion and Matriculation Committee.